 I know that moving to NYC is exciting…but also major change in your life—which can feel overwhelming and intimidating.

-There is just sooo much to learn, and many things can go wrong:
+There is just so much to learn, and many things can go wrong:

 [Connecting to the user section ends]